wiicode/cybersecurity-framework/bronze-training/background-boards/board-baseline.md

 While these two tasks have separate purposes, you will need to have some baseline of your technical estate in order to understand which parts of it are mission critical.
 At the same time, you will need some way to prioritize which areas to baseline, as doing this for your entire technical estate would be a very resource intensive task.

-## What should the Board do?
+# What should the Board do?

 ### **Work out what you care about the most**

 As with any other business risks, your organization will not be able to mitigate **all** cyber security risks at **all** times.
-So the Board will need to communicate key objectives (it might be 'providing a good service to customers and clients', for example) in order for the technical experts to focus on protecting the things that ensure these objectives are fulfilled.
+So the Board will need to communicate key objectives (it might be 'providing a good service to customers and clients', for example) in order for the technical experts to focus on protecting the things that ensure these objectives are fulfillled.

 The Board should also consider what is most valuable to the organization.
 For example, the Board might know that a specific partner is crucial to the organization and that a compromise of their data would be catastrophic.
 This should be communicated to technical teams, so that they can prioritize protecting these 'crown jewels'.